zero-os/autotests/bancadati_performance_testing/scripts/README.md

 ## minio_perf.py

 - This script uses greenlets to upload/download files to/from different minios servers.
-It measures the files upload and download speeds and aggregate the results for all minios in a generated file  in this path: '/tmp/results_aggregated_{random_str}.csv' .
+It measures the files upload and download speeds and aggregate the results for all minios in a generated file  in this path: '{data_path}/results_aggregated_{random_str}.csv' .
 Also all the logs are saved in "/var/log/j.minio_performance.log".

 - It can work in two modes which are performance mode and stability mode.
-Performance mode takes place by stressing the environment with high load through uploading and downloading certain number of files, While stability mode is achieved by applying real load to upload and download files for long amount of time and check how the ennvironment will behave.
+Performance mode takes place by stressing the environment with high load through uploading and downloading certain number of files, While stability mode is achieved by applying real load to upload and download files for long amount of time and check how the environment will behave.

 #### Here are the parameters this script takes